Thursday, June 20, 2024

 View of Mt Hood from south side of Burnt Lake

 We also saw a fair number of wildflowers on the hike including pacific trilliumstream violet, calypso orchid & skunk cabbage.
-I hoped to see lots of flowering pacific rhododendron, but apparently it was still too early and the only flowering rhododendrons we saw were at lower elevations near the trailhead.
+I hoped to see some flowering pacific rhododendron, but apparently it was too early and the only flowering native rhododendrons we saw were at lower elevations near the trailhead.

 Pacific trillium (Trillium ovatum)